 These pipes come in different sizes, specified by a letter designator, and ranging from .
 K is the largest and thickest of the copper pipes, while L is a medium size and M is the smallest and thinnest.

-One disadvantage to using copper, especially for the DIY plumber, is that you must heat up the pipe (usually using a propane torch) and use lead-free solder and flux.
+One disadvantage to using copper, which results in plumbing contractors using copper more than DIY weekend warriors, is that you must heat up the pipe (usually using a propane torch) and use lead-free solder and flux.

 CPVC, PVC, ABS, and PEX Pipes